illinoistech-itm/jhajek/itmo-444-544/weekly-assignments/module-03/Readme.md

 #### Part 2 ScreenShot One

-Add screenshot here
+Add screenshot here of AWS Console Launched instance

 #### Part 2 ScreenShot Two

-Add screenshot here
+Add screenshot here of SSH into the instance and installing Nginx

 #### Part 2 ScreenShot Three

-Add screenshot here
+Add screenshot here of the the EC2 instance IP address displaying the Nginx, "Hello World."

 ### Deliverable